 It costs an Action to Deploy a Source card.
 Playing Sources outside the Battlefield where they remain for the rest of the game.
 Activating a Basic Source adds one Spark to your resource pool until the end of your turn.
 Some cards and effects may award additional resources as well.

-No, unless explicitly stated by a card effect.
+Typically no unless explicitly stated by a card effect.
 Sparks added to your resource pool are lost at the end of your turn along with Actions.
+However, some cards like Forges "Generate" resources as Counters which persist between turns.

 Forges are resource generators and refineries.
 They are played to the Battlefield like other cards where they can be attacked.
 Forges generally produce Cores and Prisms as Counters that persist between rounds, but may have various other effects too.